Punch Machine Notes

 Then Switch Actuator Rod Popped-Off, Again!

 Customer had to Completely remove Switches, Pull Cylinder, send it to the Rebuild Shop, Again.
-I Suggested Repair Shop Mike-The-Clip Groove and Install a Heavy-Duty (Thicker) Clip.
-It took a Month and Many Thousands of Dollars to get this Machine Finally Repaired, All over a 10-Cent Retaining Clip!!!
+It took a Month and Many Thousands of Dollars to get this Machine Finally Repaired, All over a 50-Cent Retaining Clip!!!

-Re-Machine the Clip Groove on Piston if it is Buggered Up!
+It should be OK, but check the Clip Groove on Piston to see if it is Buggered Up!

 5 --- There are No Electronics in a Super 30/40HD Machine.